 But what about those old chairs you used to have?

 Don't worry, we have installed great new chairs too.
 You can view all of our wonderful programming in perfect comfort without straining your neck.

 The seating capacity is limited to a maximum of 75 persons.

 Who can visit?

 Programming is available to all schools and all grade levels within the WCSD.
-Programming is also available to schools outside of the WCSD during school hours and is available to adult or youth groups in the evening.
+Programming is also available to schools outside of the WCSD during school hours.
 A fee of $55 per show is charged for evening activities as well as to groups from outside of the WCSD.
 This fee is waived for non-profit parochial and private schools within the WSCD.

 The minimum group size is 20 students and teachers.

 Evening programs are offered through Williamsville Community Education.
 A listing of programs can be found on our Public Shows page.